Clayton-Toste/Clayton-Toste.github.io/projects.md

   <img src="../gameplay.png" width=500>
 </p>
 <p align=middle>
-Home for Anderson is puzzle game made in Unity.
-Control gems with unique powers to get solve puzzles and find a home for Anderson!
-Home for Anderson is still in development and does not have a public release
+Home for Anderson is a puzzle game made in Unity.
+The game uses the Unity NavMesh system for movement and a custom collision system for a water-freezing mechanic.
 </p>
 <p align=middle>
 <iframe frameborder="0" src="https://itch.io/embed/2390986" width="552" height="167"><a href="https://pragma-twice.itch.io/homeforanderson">Home for Anderson by Pragma-Twice</a></iframe>